Dub-S2ST: Textless Speech-to-Speech Translation for Seamless Dubbing: Experiment

 \textbf{ASR-BLEU}~\cite{lee2022direct} is a widely adopted metric for assessing S2ST quality.
 It measures translation quality by transcribing the generated speech using a pretrained ASR model~\cite{baevski2020wav2vec} and comparing it with the ground-truth text to compute BLEU~\cite{post2018call} \footnote{\url{https://github.com/facebookresearch/fairseq/tree/ust/examples/speech_to_speech/asr_bleu}}.

 \textbf{BLASER 2.0}~\cite{dale2024blaser} serves as an automatic measure for assessing semantic similarity between source and generated speech.
-We adopt its reference-free variant, BLASER 2.0-QE\footnote{\url{https://huggingface.co/facebook/blaser-2.0-qe}}, which estimates translation quality without reference text unlike BLEU score.
+We adopt its reference-free variant, BLASER 2.0-QE\footnote{\mbox{\url{https://huggingface.co/facebook/blaser-2.0-qe}}}, which estimates translation quality without reference text unlike BLEU score.

 \textbf{SIM} evaluates the speaker similarity between the generated and original speech.
-We use a pretrained speaker verification model, a fine-tuned version of WavLM-Large~\cite{chen2022wavlm}, to extract speaker embedding vectors and calculated cosine similarity between the two.
+We use a pretrained speaker verification model~\cite{chen2022large}, based on WavLM-Large~\cite{chen2022wavlm}, to extract speaker embedding vectors and calculate cosine similarity between the two.

-\textbf{DNSMOS} (Deep Noise Suppression Mean Opinion Score)~\cite{reddy2021dnsmos} is an automated perceptual speech quality assessment of generated speech\footnote{We used a model trained with ITU-T P.808: \url{https://github.com/microsoft/DNS-Challenge/tree/master/DNSMOS}}.
+\textbf{DNSMOS} (Deep Noise Suppression Mean Opinion Score)~\cite{reddy2021dnsmos} is an automated perceptual speech quality assessment of generated speech\footnote{We use a model trained with ITU-T P.808: \url{https://github.com/microsoft/DNS-Challenge/tree/master/DNSMOS}}.
 The quality is estimated with a score in the range of [1, 5] where the larger value indicates higher speech quality.

 \textbf{Duration Compliance (DC)}~\cite{wu2023videodubber} calculates the portion of generated speech whose duration ratio with the source lies within certain range.
 This indicates how S2ST system preserves the duration when generating translated speech.